dns-sb/dns.sb/docs/dot/readme.md

 `dot.sb`

-Note: the old hostname `dns.sb` will be deprecated soon.
+Note: The old hostname `dns.sb` will be deprecated soon.

 ### TLS Port